reactive-python/reactpy-jupyter/README.md

 pip install idom_jupyter
 ```

-Before anything else, do one of the following:
+Then, before anything else, do one of the following:

 1. At the top of your notebook run